The SaaS Pricing Guide You Need To Achieve Maximum Revenue

 Usage-Based Pricing: Pros and Cons

 For customers, the benefit is that the price only scales with usage.
 This is attractive to low-usage customers since they know they can start small and increase costs over time.
-On the flip side, heavier users are then accounted for, and no spending is wasted on them.
-It’s a fair system that is adaptable, and it can and does attract a broad audience.

 The downside is that this model disconnects your product from its value.
 You could lose out on per-user revenue since you would not be charging e based on the size of an organization.
-It’s also tough to predict revenue as your customers’ usage may vary significantly from month to month.
-This also means it’s difficult for customers to predict and monitor costs.
-Some customers may churn because their expenses get too high, and, in their minds, usage doesn’t equate with value.

 Usage-Based Pricing Examples